Inventoryframework/inventoryframework.github.io/Classes and Settings/O_ItemObjectAndAC_ItemDriver.md

 You can of course inverse this behavior in C++ by using the ShowCategory UCLASS specifier.

 ==- Important notes
 - Whenever possible, use soft references and try to avoid hard references.
 Item data bases are one of the fastest ways of creating a nasty web of hard references and before you know it, the majority of your game is loaded at times where you don't want it to be.
+These objects and drivers are potentially the biggest culprit in this system to create that kind of nasty web of hard references.
 ==-